Electronic Banking Internet Communication Standard: History

+Operations

 The EBICS protocol is based on an IP network.
 It allows use of standard HTTP with TLS encryption (HTTPS) for transport of data elements.
-The routing data elements are encoded in XML and optionally signed and encrypted with X.509 PKI certificates (replacing older RSA keys).
+Routing data elements are encoded in XML and secured through signing and encryption using X.509 PKI certificates, which replaced the older RSA keys.
+Signing and encryption were optional until version 3.0, after which they became mandatory.
 The EBICS transmission protocol can be used to wrap SEPA-XML statements as they come forward.

 The standard does include two major areas – for usage in the bank-client transmission including statements of account (MT940/STA) and for interbanking clearing.

-The German Bundesbank has adopted the EBICS transmission protocol on 28 January 2009 to accept clearing information to be routed to the SWIFTnet interbanking network.
-The Bundesbank will only accept SEPA statements via SWIFTnet FileAct or EBICS submissions.
+Standards

+Certain operations remain consistent across different versions of the standards, while others have been removed or introduced in newer versions.
+Most banks provide support for multiple versions of the standard simultaneously.